bearlytools/claw/docs/replace/replace.md

 ## Introduction

-A Claw replace file provide for replacing a claw import with a file either in another repo or on the local file system.
+A Claw replace file provide for replacing a claw import with a package either in another repo or on the local file system.

-There are two ways to replace a dependency:
+There are three ways to replace a dependency:

+* `claw.mod` `replace` directive
 * local.replace
 * global.replace

+`claw.mod` directive is covered in our section on modules.
+This is used to replace a bad actor's package.
+Here we will talk about `local.replace` and `global.replace`.

 ## local.replace